 Some possible contributing factors for severe perimenopause symptoms include a higher body mass index (BMI), smoking, and alcohol consumption.
+Lifestyle changes, self-care tips, and medications may help.

 Scientists are still learning why some people experience worse symptoms than others.
 This information comes from a